The fascinating story of the Statue of Liberty

 An American icon

-Lady Liberty is one of the most recognisable monuments in the world.
-Since her 19th-century unveiling, she's graced cinema screens, been at the centre of national celebrations and drawn visitors from the all over the globe.
-But do you know her story?
-Here we tell the tale of the iconic Statue of Liberty, from her conception to her modern-day might.
+The Statue of Liberty is one of the most recognizable monuments in the world.
+Since her 19th-century unveiling, she's graced cinema screens, been at the center of national celebrations, and drawn visitors from all over the globe.
+But how well do you know her story?

 It all began with the 'Father of the Statue of Liberty'